alexeygumirov/pandoc-for-pdf-how-to/README.md

 The problem is that by the [Markdown guidelines][URL GitHub MD007] using exclamation mark before URL is not appropriate.
 Exclamation mark is used for links to images only.
 But GitHub engine does not give you an error, it just treats such links as links which opens in the new tab or window in the browser.
 Therefore, to avoid compilation errors in the **pdflatex** engine (which is used by **pandoc**), please use (b) type of URL formatting, which is compliant with Markdown standard.

+#### Pandoc execution folder

+In order for Pandoc correctly process all links and references (especilly links to images) you shall run pandoc script inside the directory with MarkDown files.
+Therefore, it is better to place `logo` folder, YAML meta-data file and PDF generating shell script directly into the directory with MarkDown files.

 ## Examples

 ### This page example